stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 pwd
 ```

-We will download the dataset using the fastq-dump tool, part of the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).
+We will download the dataset using the `fastq-dump` tool, part of the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).
 We included the SRA toolkit in the conda environment we created earlier.

-To run fasta-dump, you just need to specify the run # (the SRR#) of the dataset you want.
-Recall that our run # is SRR1984309.
-The --split-files option of the command will create 2, synchronized files for the paired reads
+To run `fasta-dump`, you just need to specify the accession (the SRR#) of the dataset you want.
+Recall that our accession is SRR1984309.
+The `--split-files` option of the command will create 2, synchronized files for the paired reads

 ```
+# download the data from the SRA
 fastq-dump SRR1984309 --split-files
 ```